Regularity for convex viscosity solutions of Lagrangian mean curvature equation: Regularity of the rotated potential

-For small $h$, equation \eqref{slag:lin} holds pointwise\footnote{In fact, $\bar u(\bar x)$ is twice differentiable everywhere, which is easily shown using the rescaling procedure in Proposition \ref{prop:vmo}.} on $B_{1/2}$, and can be thought of as a linear equation for $v^h$ in nondivergence form, with, by Corollary \ref{cor:vmo}, $VMO_{loc}$ coefficients $F^h_{ij}$ and $L^\infty_{loc}$ right hand side $\bar \psi^h$, each of whose seminorms are independent of $h$.
-Recalling the interior $W^{2,p}$ estimates due to \cite{CFL}, see also \cite[Theorem 2.1]{V}\footnote{Although these estimates assume solutions are in $W^{2,p}_0(\Omega)$, adding a cutoff function as in \cite[Proof of Theorem 9.11]{GT} yields standard interior estimates.}, we deduce that $\forall p$ large, $v^h\in W^{2,p}_{loc}$ inside a slightly smaller domain in $\bar x(B_1)$ with local estimates independent of $h$.
+where and we use the Einstein summation notation.
+For small $h$, equation \eqref{slag:lin} holds pointwise (in fact, $\bar u(\bar x)$ is twice differentiable everywhere, which is easily shown using the rescaling procedure in Proposition \ref{prop:vmo}) on $B_{1/2}$, and can be thought of as a linear equation for $v^h$ in nondivergence form, with, by Corollary \ref{cor:vmo}, $VMO_{loc}$ coefficients $F^h_{ij}$ and $L^\infty_{loc}$ right hand side $\bar \psi^h$, each of whose seminorms are independent of $h$.
+Recalling the interior $W^{2,p}$ estimates due to \cite{CFL}, see also \cite[Theorem 2.1]{V}, (although these estimates assume solutions are in $W^{2,p}_0(\Omega)$, adding a cutoff function as in \cite[proof of Theorem 9.11]{GT} yields standard interior estimates), we deduce that $\forall p$ large, $v^h\in W^{2,p}_{loc}$ inside a slightly smaller domain in $\bar x(B_1)$ with local estimates independent of $h$.
 Since for difference quotient $v^h$ we have $D^2v^h\in L^p_{loc}$, it follows that $D^2\bar u\in W^{1,p}_{loc}$ for all large $p$, hence by the Sobolev Embedding Theorem $D^2\bar u\in C^{\alpha}(B_{1/2})$ for all $\alpha\in(0,1)$. \end{proof}

 Now from Schauder theory, the rotated potential $\bar u(\bar x)$ is as regular as the equation allows.

 \begin{corollary} Let $u$ be a convex viscosity solution of \eqref{slag} on $B_1(0)$, where $\psi(x)$ is Lipschitz.
 Then rotated potential $\bar u(\bar x)$ is a $C^{2,\alpha}$ solution of \eqref{rs} on $\bar x(B_1(0))$ for all $\alpha\in(0,1)$.
 If $\psi\in C^{2,\alpha}$ for some $\alpha\in (0,1)$, then $\bar u\in C^{4,\alpha}$. \end{corollary}